-The Former Agency was established in 1948 for the purpose of eliminating blight and promoting economic revitalization within designated project areas of the City of Los Angeles.
-Over the years, the Former Agency was active in implementing housing programs, business incentive programs, commercial improvement programs, planning and development of projects, capital improvement projects, and property acquisition in the Project Areas.
+The Community Redevelopment Agency of the City of Los Angeles (Former Agency) was established in 1948 to eliminate blight and promote economic revitalization within adopted project areas of the City of Los Angeles.
+Over the years, the Former Agency was active in implementing housing programs, business incentive programs, commercial improvement programs, planning and development of projects, capital improvement projects, and property acquisition in the project areas.